 Content warning: this blog post discusses sexual assault and rape, including acts involving children.

-Our team of Ohio defense attorneys at Hiltner Trial Lawyers have spent years defending clients against claims of rape and domestic violence, and we know how to make sure our clients’ rights are being respected.
-Here’s our breakdown of how to build a defense against statutory rape in Ohio.
+Our team of Ohio criminal defense attorneys at Hiltner Trial Lawyers have spent years defending clients against claims of rape and domestic violence, and we know how to make sure our client’s rights are being respected.

-The term “statutory rape” can include a number of different legal offenses involving sexual conduct with people under 18 years of age.
+The term “statutory rape” encompasses several legal offenses involving sexual conduct involving individuals under 18 years of age.

 Here are three different crimes that you could be charged with: